RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 ## Configure the SonarCloud API token in Roadie secrets

-1. First generate a new token in the Sonarcloud dashboard Click on your profile in the top right of the application, click My Account.
+1. First generate a new token in the SonarCloud dashboard Click on your profile in the top right of the application, click My Account.
 Then click Security.
 Enter a token name and click "Generate Token".
 Copy the token value.
 2. In Roadie click Administration -> Settings -> Secrets and save the token to the secret named SONARCLOUD_API_TOKEN.